Schedule for Backup to Tape Job

-This step of the wizard is available if you selected a simple media pool at the Full Backup step of the wizard.
+This step of the wizard is available if you selected a regular media pool at the Full Backup step of the wizard.

 To specify the job schedule, select the Run the job automatically check box.
 If this check box is not selected, the job is supposed to be started manually.